 A disability is an impairment (usually permanent) that substantially limits one or more major life activities.
-The most represented categories of disabilities that Accessibility Resources and Service of provides academic accommodations for include, but are not limited to:
+Accessibility Resources and Service supports students with a wide range of chronic medical conditions and disabilities including those with:

 Attention Deficit/Hyperactivity Disorder